 California’s tax credit programme has successfully curbed runaway production.
-The annual fund of USD330 million are available for non-independent and independent films, TV pilots, MOW, Miniseries, new, recurring and relocating series.
+The programme provides support for non-independent and independent films, TV pilots, MOW, Miniseries, new, recurring and relocating series.

-The 25% credit for relocating TV series has seen multiple TV Series flock to The Golden State, Penny Dreadful, previously shot in Ireland, The Right Stuff from Florida, and Hunter and You, which both which travelled from New York.
+The 25% credit for relocating TV series has seen multiple TV series flock to the Golden State including Penny Dreadful, previously shot in Ireland, The Right Stuff from Florida, and Hunter and The Flight Attendant both from New York.

-Big budget features are able to apply for a 20% tax credit, with Netflix’s Gray Man becoming the latest win for the programme.
+Big budget features are able to apply for a 20% tax credit, with Netflix’s Here Comes the Flood and Coen Brothers Scarface remake becoming the latest win for the programme.
 Non-independent TV series and features can access a 5% uplift for VFX work in state, music scoring/recording, filming outside LA’s 30-mile studio zone and hiring local hires when working out the zone.
 The scheme has seen many shoots venture outside the LA studio zone, including Little America, Dog, Hunters and The Right Stuff.

 Many other regions offer additional incentives, including San Francisco, with its “Scene in San Francisco” rebate programme of up to USD600,000.
 The city is a popular destination, having hosted Netflix’s 13 Reasons Why and Sense8 both filmed here.
 Santa Clarita, north of Los Angeles, also offers fee waivers, easily-accessible movie ranches and stage facilities.
 Santa Barbara also offers local incentives.